GBrachetta/Musical-Dice/README.md

 ### Framework

-Bootstrap was the framework of choice due to its felixibility in responsiveness.
+Bootstrap was my framework of choice due to its felixibility in responsiveness.

 <a name="colour-palette"></a>

-### Colour Palette
+### Color Palette

 The Color Palette was chosen with complementary hues in mind for contrast and positive visual impact.
 It purposedly has a modern approach in order to stress the difference with the aesthetics of the 18th century and thus emphasise the novel approach for the app.